Policy and Procedure #305.0, Equitable Assessment Evaluation and Communication of Student Learning and Achievement

 • provide each student with access to resources to complete an evaluation task that mirror the supports students had access to during assessments for and as learning (e.g., manipulatives, graphic organizer).

-2. to evaluate and reflect on student learning, all teachers (K-12) shall:
+2. to evaluate and reflect on student learning, teachers of Kindergarten shall:

 • ensure that a student’s key learning, growth, and next steps in each frame on the Communication of Learning represent the student’s most significant learning in relation to program expectations by using all available assessment data to inform professional judgement, with special consideration given to more recent evidence.